threerings/narya/src/as/com/threerings/README.txt

      I was trying to use it when pulling a value out of a hash, but if it wasn't there it got booched.

+  ***Update:
+     Just not casting is "implicit casting" and will result in a type error at runtime.
+This may be what we want, but it's maddening that there's no way to do it explicitely.

+     var o1 :String = someObject;
+     // checked at runtime, throws TypeError if failure

 - Pitfall!
 This is perfectly legal: var b :int = 3;